SAEON/somisana/README.md

 - 13 CPUs
 - 1TB storage (does not have to be backed up)

-## Persisted storage
+## Mounted storage

-Persisted storage should all be in the form of SAMBA mounts that can be mounted to multiple locations.
-This is for archiving purposes, and the amount required is (TODO - @giles to calculate).
+Most storage requirements are in the form of SAMBA mounts that can be mounted to multiple locations

-- 5TB? (must be backed up)
+- Data archive: 5TB? (must be backed up.
+TODO - @giles to calculate)
+- PostgreSQL: 500GB (does not have to be backed up, but should be mounted if possible)
+- MongoDB: 100GB

 # Documentation